AsheUrban/Dine-Together/README.md

 ## **Development Process**

 This is an independent project owned and developed by Ashe Urban.
-Claude (Anthropic's AI assistant) is used as a development tool to provide guidance, suggestions, and explanations.
+Claude (Anthropic's AI assistant) is used as a supporting tool, but is not authorized to make changes to this project.

 ---

 ## **License**